Reference: Command‑Line Interface

 • -f, --file <PATH> Path to the conversation file (.lec) to process.
 If omitted, Lectic reads from standard input.

-• -i, --inplace <PATH> Read from the given file and update it in place.
-Mutually exclusive with --file.
+• -i, --inplace Update the file in place.
+Requires --file.

 • -l, --log <PATH> Write detailed debug logs to the given file.